 It’s that time of year, when your lush green yard with its immaculately tended landscaping is the scene for fabulous parties and backyard cookouts.

 What’s that?
-Your yard, with its spotty neglected lawn, tangled vines, lackluster flower beds and dying plant beds, isn’t exactly party ready?
+Your yard, with its spotty lawn, tangled vines and lackluster flower beds, isn’t exactly party ready?

 Well, you’re in luck.